-- Apparently it is both incredibly hard and incredibly easy to break your foot.
+- Apparently it is both incredibly hard and at the same time incredibly easy to break your foot.
 I have been playing sports my whole life – dancing, tennis, gymnastics, and most recently I took up horse back riding.
 Somehow with all that activity I never managed to hurt myself.
 Not even once.
-Yet somehow I managed to break my foot by tripping over an 8 inch curb???
+Yet somehow I managed to break my foot by tripping over an 8 inch curb?

 - I feel like a bit of a wuss.
 I’m not one to create drama where it doesn’t exist and usually I do a good job of finding an alternate solution.
 Having to suck it up and tell my employer that I couldn’t drive to work was pretty hard for me.
 I also had to cancel plans to go to a friend’s out of town wedding.

-- Working from home (as a single person e.g. no distractions) is really not that hard.
+- Working from home (as a single person e.g. no distractions) is a breeze.
 I am doing just as well at staying focused as I would at the office.
-I am loving the commute (bed to kitchen table) and feel like I’m communicating just as much with the people I normally communicate with at the office.
-Admittedly it’s a bit odd losing all contact with people at the office I don’t normally talk to.
+I am loving the commute (bed to kitchen table) and I’m communicating just as much with the people I normally communicate with at the office.
+Admittedly it’s a little weird losing all contact with people at the office I don’t have regular interaction with.

 - Muscles atrophy really fast when you’re not using them.
 I noticed around week 3 that my right calf had shrunk quite a bit.
 I thought it was funny looking so I sent a picture to my mom.
 That turned out to be a mistake because she actually found it concerning, not funny.
 Oops, sorry Mom!
 Hopefully I’ll be able to gain that muscle back just as quickly.

 - Crutches are a pain.
 Literally.
 My arm pits hurt after about a day plus they are exhausting!
-I nearly laughed why my doctor recommended I get a knee scooter because I thought I’d look silly on it.
-But after 24 hours of attempting to use those crutches I had placed an order for a knee scooter.
+I nearly laughed when my doctor recommended I get a knee scooter – I was picturing myself as an old lady on a Rascal scooter and thought it might hurt my ego.
+But after 24 hours of attempting to use those crutches my online order for a knee scooter had been placed.
 It’s the best thing ever and is actually pretty fun.

 Now I just have to make it through 18 more days to my next appointment where I’m hoping the doctor will tell my I’m done!
 But who’s counting…